 The School of English Dublin City University

-The new School of English DCU is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, post-colonial literature, nineteenth century writing, the Novel, Drama, and Creative Writing.
+The School of English, DCU, is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, post-colonial literature, nineteenth-century writing, the Novel, Drama, and Creative Writing.
 This is an exciting time for us as we build upon our strengths and traditions in a newly expanded School.
-As part of our commitment to excellence in postgraduate research the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2017.
+As part of our commitment to excellence in postgraduate research the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2018.
 The successful candidate will be paid a stipend of €16,000 per annum for up to four years, subject to satisfactory annual progression.
 Registration fees will also be paid.
-There will also be a number of scholarships for fees available.
+There will also be a number of fees-only scholarships available.

 Applicants must have a relevant undergraduate degree at first-class honours level or at least 2.1 level.
 It is desirable that they should hold a relevant Master’s qualification.
 Candidates who are currently completing a Master’s qualification are welcome to apply.

 The School of English is particularly interested in receiving research proposals in the following areas:

 - The Irish novel: Irish fiction in the twentieth century; the contemporary Irish novel;

 - Irish and British Fiction of the late eighteenth and the nineteenth centuries.